Jen Shah: Career

-Legal issues
+Conviction and prison

-In March 2021, Shah was arrested and charged with conspiracy to commit wire fraud and money laundering in connection with a telemarketing scheme.
-She pleaded not guilty to both charges a couple of days later.
+In March 2021, while filming the series' second season, Shah was arrested and charged with conspiracy to commit wire fraud and money laundering in connection with a telemarketing scheme.
+The scam targeting elderly people and other individuals with services falsely marketed as business development tools, such as "website building and coaching".
+In April 2021, she entered a plea of not guilty to both charges.
 Her legal troubles were documented in the Hulu film Housewife and the Shah Shocker, which aired in November the same year.